Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 This backend aligns alert evaluations with the Calculations Reference used by the frontend widgets:

-- Closed‑candle policy: All RSI/correlation/heatmap evaluations use closed candles; forming candles are not used in triggers.
+- Closed‑candle policy: All RSI/heatmap evaluations use closed candles; forming candles are not used in triggers.
 - Trigger cadence: Event‑driven based on indicator updates; no need to wait for 5‑minute boundary.
 Closed‑bar gating remains enforced.
 - MT5 OHLC snapshots still include the forming candle as the final element with `is_closed=false`.
 Backend RSI calculations ignore it automatically, so frontend collectors can continue using the tail for live charting without custom trimming.
 - RSI (14, Wilder): Computed from MT5 OHLC (Bid‑based series), matching frontend logic.
 Period is fixed to 14 across the entire system (REST/WS, alerts, emails, cache).
-- RSI Correlation (Dashboard parity):
-  - Mode `rsi_threshold`: Pair‑type aware mismatch (positive: OB/OS split; negative: both OB or both OS).
-  - Mode `real_correlation`: Timestamp‑aligned log‑return Pearson correlation over a fixed rolling window of 50.
-Mismatch thresholds are pair‑type aware (positive: corr < +0.25; negative: corr > −0.15).
-Strength labels: strong |corr|≥0.70, moderate ≥0.30, else weak.

 - Heatmap/Quantum aggregation:
   - Indicators: RSI(14) plus internal EMA/MACD/UTBot/Ichimoku signals for aggregation only.
 Exposed via WS `quantum_update` and REST `indicator=quantum`.
 Non-RSI raw values are not exposed via indicator APIs.
   - New fields: For each timeframe, `indicators` contains per‑indicator `{ signal: buy|sell|neutral, is_new: boolean, reason: string }`.
 Bottom bar Buy/Sell% is provided under `overall` by style (`scalper`, `swingtrader`).